m0thman70/Helios/README.md

 `./atto`

-and boom you got atto compiled, if you wanna install it, give me some time
+and boom you got atto compiled

 also atto does not have the capability to create files, please use `touch`